Digital Nomad Tax

 Estonia - Tallinn

-• Other: Apart from the income, you need to show you actually have your own (digital) business or a work contract that allows you to work remote.
+• Other: Apart from the income, you need proof of remote work.
 As usual, you’ll also have to demonstrate you hold valid health insurance, have accommodation for the duration of your stay and have no criminal record.
 In addition, Estonia also asks to provide a copy of your university degree or other education.

 • Visa length: The duration of the digital nomad visa is one year and you can extent it with another six months.

-• Tax implications: There is no tax holiday for people living in Estonia under the digital nomad visa.
-This means the normal tax rules apply.
+• Tax implications: The normal tax rules apply.
 Accordingly, if you spend more than 183-days in Estonia, you will be deemed a tax resident and liable to taxes there.

-Estonia is on the forefront of digitalisation.
+Estonia is on the forefront of digitalization.
 Also for the Estonian digital nomad visa, they created a specific website to provide you with guidance.

 Finland is one of the Nordic countries and if you visit the Lapland Province at the right time, you’ll be able to see the Northern Lights there.